 However, in recent years it has come to light that talcum powder is often contaminated with asbestos.

 Talc and asbestos often occur in the same geological formations together.
-Before the dangers of asbestos were publically revealed, many companies neglected to check for asbestos in talcum powder products.
+Before the dangers of asbestos were publicly revealed, many companies neglected to check for asbestos in talcum powder products.

 Asbestos-contaminated talc dust also puts miners and factory workers at risk of developing asbestos-related diseases.